cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-manager.md

 * If no manager network interface is specified in the blueprint, the agent connects to the `default` interface, which is configured with the `private_ip` flag during the RPM installation process.
 {{% /note %}}

-The Cloudify Manager networks are configured in the `agent:networks` section of the `/etc/cloudify/config.yaml`, for example:
+The Cloudify Manager networks are configured in the `agent:networks` section of `/etc/cloudify/config.yaml`, for example:

 ```yaml
 agent: